 - Content that seems to belong in two places

-Creating an information architecture is one of the first steps to designing an effective website, and is most important when designing medium to large websites.
+It’s a first step to designing a website, and is most important when designing medium to large websites.